 Alternatively, you may prefer to downsize to a cheaper property, giving money to your children now instead of later.
 This means that your children will still benefit from the residence nil-rate band that applied to your previous home.
 You may also reduce your inheritance tax by releasing equity from your property.

-Our experienced financial planners specialise in providing inheritance planning solutions, so working with us means that you can rest easy knowing your loved ones are protected from financial insecurity in the event of your death.
+Our experienced financial planners specialise in providing estate planning solutions, so working with us means that you can rest easy knowing your loved ones are protected from financial insecurity in the event of your death.

 We are always eager and available to meet with you to discuss your financial objectives and assess your current strategies.
 No question is too big or too small.
 The first consultation is always free and comes with no obligation.
+If you’d like to speak to one of our expert financial advisers, get in touch today.

 Increased Financial Protection